Mario Kart: Super Circuit: Reception

-Mario Kart: Super Circuit received "universal acclaim", according to the review aggregator Metacritic.
+Mario Kart: Super Circuit received "universal acclaim", according to the review aggregator website Metacritic.
 The game was successful commercially, selling 5.91 million copies worldwide—the fourth-bestselling GBA game and the system's bestselling non-Pokémon game.
 In the United Kingdom, Super Circuit sold 350,000 units by 2005 and was the bestselling GBA game in the region, and by 2006 had sold 2.1 million units in the United States.
 The game was added to Nintendo's "Player's Choice" lineup in 2006.

 The single-player modes received praise.
 Reviewers said the game had significant replay value due to the grading system and large number of tracks.
 IGN praised the "ghost mode" that allows players to race their friend's saved best time, which they said contributed to replay value.
 The multiplayer offerings were lauded; Nintendo World Report commended their speed, and GamesRadar declared Super Circuit the best multiplayer game on a handheld console at the time.
 The battle mode in particular drew praise, although IGN criticized the inability to play against computer opponents in it.
 The ability for multiplayer modes to be played over multiple consoles with only one game cartridge was met with a more mixed reception.
 While GameSpot stated that the feature added further value, Nintendo World Report noted performance problems, which they said were enough to hinder gameplay.